Elections in the United Kingdom

 No hay anuncios

-Beyond the incógnita about whether the SNP will achieve an absolute majority or not, the other big question to be resolved in Scotland is whether Labour will come in second or third place, behind the Reform Party.
+Beyond the uncertainty about whether the SNP will achieve an absolute majority or not, the other big question to be resolved in Scotland is whether Labour will come in second or third place, behind the Reform Party.
 In early February, and following the aforementioned scandals regarding Mandelson's appointment, the leader of Scottish Labour, Anas Sarwar, called for Starmer's resignation.
+If Sarwar comes in third place, his resignation will indeed be inevitable.

-.
-The Prime Minister must demonstrate that he still governs more than the inertia that could end up ousting him from Downing Street in a few months.
-If he has resisted so far, it is because the party has not yet found a reliable replacement.
-Nevertheless, there is no shortage of candidates.
+But without standing in any of the elections directly, it is Keir Starmer who has the most to lose this electoral super Tuesday.
+The Prime Minister must demonstrate that he still governs more than just inertia, which could see him ousted from Downing Street in a few months.
+If he has held on so far, it is because the party has not yet found a reliable replacement.
+Even so, there is no shortage of candidates.